Resistencia

 Resistencia stitches Chaco's capital, Corrientes' market, and Barranqueras' port into one 800,000-person system, yet nearly half the metro still lives in poverty.

 The problem is that coordination does not guarantee retention.
 Chaco's own port updates say Barranqueras exported 22 tonnes of Chaco cotton yarn to Paraguay in August 2025 and 440 bales of cotton fibre to Vietnam in November.
-Yet INDEC-based reporting still put poverty in Greater Resistencia at 48.1% in the first half of 2025, among the highest rates in Argentina.
+Yet provincial reporting based on INDEC data still put poverty in Greater Resistencia at 48.1 percent in the first half of 2025, among the highest rates in Argentina.
 Value passes through the bridge-city-port complex, but much of it does not settle as durable household prosperity.

 The biological parallel is the weaver ant.
 Weaver ants create a functioning nest by pulling separate leaves into one structure and holding it together with repeated linking work.
 Resistencia does the same with Chaco's administration, Corrientes' demand, Barranqueras' river outlet, and the province's farm economy.
-Network effects keep institutions clustering there.
-Source-sink dynamics explain why flows keep moving through even when local incomes lag.
-Path dependence keeps the same bridge-centred system in charge.
+Mutualism keeps the binodal system together, source-sink dynamics keep freight and paperwork moving through it, and commensalism explains how nearby Barranqueras benefits from the capital's service layer without replacing it.

 The General Belgrano Bridge makes Resistencia and Corrientes one functional urban system because it is the only bridge along an 800-kilometre stretch of the Parana-Paraguay rivers.